rb2661/rb2661/README.md

 </p>

 <p align="center">
 I'm a Data Analyst located in NYC.
-I have 5+ years of experience in Data Analytics & Data Engineering.
-I'm enrolled Columbia University's Master's program for Quantitative Methods in the Social Sciences.
+I have 6+ years of experience in Data Analytics & Data Engineering.
+I recently graduated from Columbia University's Master's program for Quantitative Methods in the Social Sciences.
 </p>

 <p align="center">